gocom/resolution/functions/parse.md

 `string`

 Dimensions string, two positive integers separated from each other with `x`.
+For example `1920x1080`, `6144x3072` and so-on.

 ## Returns